November 17, 2017:

 The Billy Martin myth

-Another widely reported story about the home run is that Billy Martin was on third base and, although it was evident when the ball left the bat that it would be out of the park, jokingly went back to tag up.
+Another widely reported story about the home run, before Retrosheet made the box score easy to find, is that Billy Martin was on third base when Mantle came up.
+Although it was evident when the ball left the bat that it would be out of the park, this version had Martin jokingly going back to tag up.
 Mantle, running around the bases with his head down as was his custom, supposedly had to be held up by third base coach Frank Crosetti to keep from passing Martin.
 The story isn’t true.
 Martin had popped out to lead off the inning.

 There were two outs, with the Yankees leading 2-1, when Mantle came up in the top of the fifth.
 In fact, the only base runner was Yogi Berra, who came up right before Mantle with nobody on base and walked.
 Mantle took the first pitch for a ball before connecting on what he later said was either a fastball or slider, belt-high.

 The Yankees won the game, 7-3.
 Later in the same game, Mantle bunted for a base hit.

 Mantle used a bat borrowed from teammate Loren Babe to hit this historic homer.
 The bat reportedly weighed 33 ounces in some accounts and 34 ounces in others.